-Welcome to the Learn More Indiana Online Student Survey
+Welcome to the Indiana College & Career Readiness Survey

-The Learn More Indiana Student Survey will be open until June 15, 2013.
+The Indiana College and Career Readiness Survey will be open from January 11 to June 15, 2017

-The Learn More Indiana Student Survey provides information about the degree to which Indiana students in grades eight through twelve make sound choices in areas that help students succeed in a rigorous curriculum and continue their education after high school.
+The Indiana College and Career Readiness Survey (formerly known as the Indiana Redesigning School Counseling Survey) provides information about the degree to which Indiana students in grades three through twelve make sound choices in areas that help students succeed in a rigorous curriculum and continue their education after high school.

-Survey Content: The Learn More Indiana Survey consists of four data sets.
+Survey Content: The Indiana College and Career Readiness Survey consists of four data sets.
 The first data set address 1) students postsecondary plans, 2) student engagement, and 3) the degree to which students make sound choices in areas that impact college access and success.
 This data set appears on all schools’ surveys.
 The other three data sets are optional and are designed to help schools design sound school counseling programs that address student needs.
 These data sets address students’ guidance needs, student assistance needs, and students’ perceptions of the school counselors. *

 Survey Administration: The survey is administered online in the school setting by a school counselor, teacher, or school administrator.
 Most students take around 30 minutes to complete the survey.